American Style Pancakes

 2. In Pyrex liquid measuring cup or large liquid measuring cup add the milk and break in the egg.

 3. Make a well in the centre of the bowl, and then add the liquid ingredients.

 4. With an electric mixture or a stand mixture, or a wooden spoon, thoroughly mix the ingredients.

 5. Refrigerate the batter for approximately 1/2 an hour if time permits.

 6. Put some melted butter into a large frying pan or griddle.
 Heat the pan a couple of minutes on a hob over a medium flame.

 7. Carefully pour a ladle full of batter unto the heated pan or griddle and swirl it around with the bottom of the ladle, giving it a round shape.
 You can use a well greased pancake ring if you wish.

 8. Let the batter cook until there are bubbles formed on the top, then carefully flip the pancake over to cook on the underside.

-9. Place each pancake on a heatproof plate and keep in a warm (100 degree oven) until the pancakes are ready to serve.
+9. Place each pancake on a heatproof plate and keep in a warm (100 degree oven) until all the batter is used up and the pancakes are ready to serve.

 10. Serve the pancakes with powdered sugar and real maple syrup.